seetadev/PolyOps/RemoteIslandServices/remoteislandmonitoring/Valist-Distribution/Monitoring-Notes/README.md

-# tableland-todo
+#Monitoring Notes @ Tableland

-The initial goal of this project is to serve as a base level POC for Tableland.
+The initial goal of this project is to develop a monitoring notes platform for Drone and UAV administrators using Tableland.
+Utilizing the tableland to do architecture for development.

 ![arch diagram](https://github.com/tablelandnetwork/example-apps/blob/main/tableland-todo/utils/todos-arch-diagram.png?raw=true)

-### This is a Nuxt Project

-For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

-quickstart:
+Monitoring Notes quickstart:

 ```bash
 # install dependencies